-- 6.6.
-The evaluation criteria for al aerobatic authorisations include those for aS above and the following: - a) Lines.
-Up to 45° climbing or diving lines in inverted flight - Angles.
-Change of flight path between lines normally through angles of not more than 90° - c) Turns.
-Turns starting and finishing in inverted flight - d) Spins.
-Erect spins of up to two turns with entry and exit in normal flight - e) Stall turns.
-Stall turns with normal entry and exit, with half rolls in the vertical climb and / or dive - f) Loops and eights.
-Inside half loops, 'Cuban 8s' with normal entry and exit, reverse half Cuban 8s, square loops. - g) Rolls.
-Rolls can be inserted in other figures: - Slow aileron and barrel rolls, two point and four point rolls with between a quarter and one rotation flown in any one of the positions referred to above - (ii) Positive flick roll - h) Combinations.
-Any combination of the manoeuvres listed above.
+- 6.4.
+The evaluation criteria for all aerobatic authorisations include those for aS above and the following: - a) Spins.
+Erect spins of up to two turns - b) Stall turns.
+Stall turns with rolls in the vertical climb and / or dive - c) Loops and eights.
+Inside half loops, reverse Cuban 8s, square loops. - d) Rolls.
+Slow rolls, hesitation rolls, positive flick rolls.
+Rolls can be inserted in other figures - e) Inverted flight.
+Sustained inverted flight